Kanustu/auto_git/README.md

 # Auto_Git

 A Python-based automation tool that performs scheduled updates to a Git repository.
-This tool can be used for maintaining regular repository updates or keeping your GitHub contribution graph active.
+This tool can be used for maintaining regular repository updates.

 ## Features